JuBiotech/MooViE/docs/source/gallery/ed.md

 While O-ED inherently requires to make assumptions about the actual fluxes, a more robust way to perform to ED (R-ED) is obtained by averaging information criteria over the space of possible fluxes.
 An additional interesting objective in this case is the percentage of fluxes, which can be identified by a given design.
-Such an R-ED was performed for *Streptomyces clavuligerus* by *Beyß et al., 2021* for Glycerol (Glyc) and Arginine (ARG) tracers.
+Such an R-ED was performed for *Streptomyces clavuligerus* by [*Beyß et al. (2021)*](http://dx.doi.org/10.3389/fbioe.2021.685323) for Glycerol (Glyc) and Arginine (ARG) tracers.
 For 1,000 sample mixtures, consisting again of the fractional shares of individual tracers (**input*), averaged D-criterion, the percentage of identifiable fluxes (coverage) and mixture costs were computed.
 By using MooViE with its GUI in an interactive fashion, the space of possible mixtures can be reduced and valuable information extracted.

 <p align="center">
 <div style="float: left; width: 45%; padding: 10px;">